 - Seek relevant case information, synthesize, and apply concepts and information from various sources and disciplines.

-- Write discipline-specific papers and clinical reports in English.
+- Write discipline-specific papers and clinical reports in standard edited English at an appropriate level.

-- Analyze, synthesize, and interpret ideas and concepts in academic and diagnostic/treatment settings.
+- Analyze, synthesize, interpret and retain ideas and concepts in academic and diagnostic/treatment/classroom settings.

-- Maintain attention and concentration for sufficient time to complete clinical activities for up to four-hour blocks of time with one or two breaks.
+- Maintain attention and concentration for sufficient time to complete clinical activities for up to eight hour blocks of time.

 The Department is committed to enabling students by any reasonable means or accommodations to complete the course of study leading to the Master of Science in Communication Sciences and Disorders or an AuD degree.